friflo/Friflo.Json.Fliox/README.md

 ### **Host**
 📄   [README.md](Json/Fliox.Hub/Host/README.md)

-A `HttpHost` instance is used to host multiple NoSQL databases.
+A `HttpHost` instance is used to host multiple databases.
 It is designed to be integrated into HTTP servers like **ASP.NET Core**.
 This enables access to hosted databases via HTTP, WebSocket or UDP supporting the following Web API's:
 - REST